📊 Projekt

 • Interactive visualization of knowledge (e.g. using Godot engine)

-• Networks and networking (RIDSCH, Weizenbaum Institute, NFDI4Memory, AI-Skills, Quadriga)
+• Networks and networking (RIDSCH, Weizenbaum Institute, King’s College London, NFDI4Memory, QUADRIGA)

 Keywords